gogo40/GoGo40-keygen/README.md

 # GoGo40-keygen
-An application to generate certifies using RSA (via crypto++) [this is a educational software, don't use it in production!]
+An application to generate certifies using RSA (via crypto++) [this is an educational software, don't use it in production!]